· · · · ·

 Prepare stuffing mix as directed on package.

-Transfer prepared cornbread stuffing into a large bowl and mix in sauted celery and onion.
-Stir in apricot mixture and pine nuts.
+Transfer prepared cornbread stuffing into a large bowl and mix in sautéed celery and onion.
+Stir in chopped apricots and pine nuts.
 Season with dried thyme, kosher salt, and freshly ground black pepper.

-Clean and wash Cornish hens.
+Clean and wash the Cornish hens.
 Pat dry with paper towels.

 Stuff Cornish hens with cornbread mixture and tie legs together with cooking twine.
 Place on a large baking sheet lined with foil.
 Smooth butter over each hen.
-Sprinkle with salt and pepper.
+Sprinkle with kosher salt and freshly ground black pepper.
 Cover with foil and bake for 1 hour.

-Heat apricot jam in a microwave for 40-60 seconds until it becomes soft and runny.
+Heat apricot preserves in microwave for 40-60 seconds until it becomes soft and runny.

-Serve roasted hens on a platter.
-If desired, place any extra stuffing in the center.
-This recipe will serve 6 whole servings, and up to 12 half servings.
+Serve roasted hens on a large platter.
+If desired, place extra stuffing in the center.
+This recipe will serve 6-8 whole servings, and up to 14 half servings.

 Cornish Hens with Grand Marnier Stuffing

-I love to serve Cornish hens during the holidays.
 Here's a delicious recipe to make for your Christmas Eve dinner.
 Apricot-glazed Cornish hens with a cornbread stuffing flavored with dried apricots, pine nuts, and orange-flavored Grand Marnier.
-So good!

 Ingredients